sreyrc/Sreys-GFX-Framework/README.md

   G-Buffer display when doing Deferred Shading, environment map selection, filters and more.
 * Simple Audio Player: Audio data is also used to scale the shapes.
 The shapes dance, yes.

+Important Notes:
+* Shadow Mapping only works with Deferred Shading for now
+* Outlines around selected shapes only appear when Def.
+Shading is off
+* Texture Packs don't work on Cubes and Quads yet.
+For these forms of shading works just fine.